 Either side of the portico are balconies that were inspired by the Erechtheion.
 They each have caryatid pillars designed by the sculptor Henry Hering.
 The architect said of these sculptures, they are “the finest pieces of decorative sculpture that have been produced in modern times.”
 Hering was commissioned to produced a number of neoclassical sculptures that were to adorn the museum building.
 For some reason not all came to fruition.
 There are in fact four balconies with eight of Hering’s caryatids.
 Above each of these are low relief panels, also created by Hering, that represent each of the four sections of the museum, namely anthropology, botany, geology, and zoology.

 Caryatids, much like quadrigas, crop up all over the World.
 Some are obviously used for entirely decorative purposes, while others have retained the original function as a supporting pillar.
 The St Pancras New Church caryatids are supportive, whereas the Chicago Caryatids are decorative as there are photographs showing the canopies without supporting pillars.
 These are just two examples of one of many distinctive ancient features that are used in more recent settings that demonstrate how our present is heavily influenced by our pasts.
+They really do crop up everywhere, especially when you least expect them.
+Such as the following water fountain on the Rue du Rivoli in Paris.

 Have you seen any caryatids, old or new?
 Leave a comment below, or submit a photograph and I will include it here.